Handling state space explosion in verification of component-based systems: A review: Results on SSE reduction methods

+This section elaborates the results of SSE reduction methods that have been found in the research literature.
+The results are represented as a classification of SSE reduction methods.
+The classification has five dimensions summarized as the following:

-\begin{itemize} \item \textbf{Memory handling}.
-The memory handling dimension identifies the methods that directly engaged in memory expansion and management. \item \textbf{Heuristics and probabilistic reasoning}.
-This dimension identifies the methods that are able to find an approximation of the exact solution.
-They are the fastest way to find a close solution when the exact answer can not be computed. \item \textbf{Scaling down the state space}.
-The dimension of scaling down the state space identifies the methods that try to reduce the size of states to be stored in the memory.
-The reduction can be based on compression, symmetry and similarity omission, using Binary Decision Diagram BDD, or hash table. \item \textbf{Bottom-up approach}.
-The bottom-up approach dimension identifies the methods that start verification as early as the whole state space is constructed. \item \textbf{Divide-and-conquer approach}.
-Divide-and-conquer dimension identifies the methods which decompose the state space into small parts and address each small parts separately.
+\begin{enumerate} \item \textit{Memory handling.} Identifies the methods that are directly engaged in memory expansion and management. \item \textit{Heuristics and probabilistic reasoning.} Identifies the methods that are able to find an approximation of the exact solution.
+They are the fastest way to find a close solution when the exact answer cannot be computed. \item \textit{Scaling down the state space.} Identifies the methods that try to reduce the size of states to be stored in the memory.
+The reduction can be based on compression, symmetry, and similarity omission, using binary decision diagram (BDD), or hash table. \item \textit{Bottom-up approach.} Identifies the methods that start verification as early as the whole state space is constructed. \item \textit{Divide-and-conquer approach.} Identifies the methods which decompose the state space into small parts and address each small part separately. \end{enumerate}